BEGINNER'S COURSES FAQ's

 The club welcolmes all archers including those with disabilities and we try to accomodate people where we can.
 If you are interested in doing the beginner's course, please contact the course organiser in advance at to discuss your needs.

-No, all the equipment you need will be provided by the club free of charge.
-There are drinks and light refreshments available on the day too.
 Should you wish to join the club after you have completed your course, starting equipment can be loaned to a beginner, as it is considered unwise to rush out and immediately buy all the equipment you think you may need.
 Once you have built up your shooting muscles and become more confident you will naturally want to purchase your own bow and arrows together with all the other gear.
 As every bow should “fit” each individual archer we recommend speaking to one of our experienced members who will take measurements to ensure you look to buy the right bow.
 The same applies when buying arrows as they should be chosen to match the bow.

 We have no maximum age.
 It really is an all inclusive sport that everyone can enjoy.

 Yes, you are still able to shoot with poor eyesight.
 Visually impared archers use foot locators to ensure their feet stay in the same position for each shot.
 A tactile sight on a tripod can also be used to help line up with the centre of the target and a sighted assistant (known as a spotter) to help the archer shoot safely.
-If you are visually impared and thinking about doing one of our beginner's courses, please contact us for advice.

-Please remember no alcohol, smoking or vaping is allowed on site.
 For those that would like to smoke/vape, you may do so but outside of the grounds.

 We have archers that shoot a range of bows including recurve, compound, longbow, barebow, primative and flatbow.
 On the beginner's course you will be using training recurve bows.
-We do not allow crossbows at our club for health and safety reasons.